-4a The booster rod seal is not bubble tight.
-The process gas leakage that occurs flows to the vent port and must be piped to a safe location.
-In a new booster, process gas leakage is less than 0.1 standard cubic feet per hour.
+4a The booster rod seals are not bubble tight.
+The process gas leakage that occurs flows to the vent port.
+This leakage rate is typically 0.5 to 0.2 standard cubic feet per hour.

 High operating temperatures may cause burns as workers come into contact with the booster and associated piping.